poloincognito/glcic/README.md

 This project is based on the content of a computer vision MOOC from Ecole Polytechnique that I followed on my own.
 As a final project, I try to re-implement the following paper from 2017:
 *Globally and Locally Consistent Image Completion*, http://dx.doi.org/10.1145/3072959.3073659

+**Key takeaway:**
+- I haven't been able to fully train the completion network due to limited computational power, so I started it with weights I found online.
+I handled the training of the discriminator and conjugate aspects myself.
+- I reimplemented the following feature: *"In practice, we take a more fine-grained control, such as initially keeping the norm of the MSE loss gradient roughly the same order of magnitude as the norm of the discriminator gradient.
+This helps stabilize the learning."* which I have never seen in other reimplementations.

 *The following demo was extracted from the paper:*
 ![image info](./figures/glcic_paper.PNG)